A1.5: Family

 Enroll now!

-Lesson Overview: Family and Possessive Articles in Nominative
+About This Lesson: Family and Possessive Articles in Nominative Case

-You will learn common family member words such as der Vater (father), die Mutter (mother), der Bruder (brother), die Schwester (sister), and das Kind (child).
-These are key nouns needed to talk about your family and loved ones.
+You will learn important family-related words such as der Vater (father), die Mutter (mother), der Bruder (brother), die Schwester (sister), and das Kind (child).
+The lesson also distinguishes words related to relationships and possession, including possessive articles like mein (my) and dein (your), verbs such as haben (to have), and expressions related to marital status.

 Possessive Articles in Nominative Case